Web Update Wizard - FAQ

 NoSuccessMessage

-Of course, if you need to close an app with a WindowTitle or KillProcess then the Web Update Wizard will tell the user it needs to do this.
+Of course, if you need to close an app with a WindowTitle or KillProcess then the Software Update Wizard will tell the user it needs to do this.
 To close without permission would be rude :-).

 Top